rezasoumi/rezasoumi.github.io/README.md

 - Skills: Applied Machine Learning · Data Mining · Statistics

-## Projects
+## Last Projects
 ### Modern Information Retrieval
 [Repository](https://github.com/rezasoumi/ModernInformationRetrieval)

 The project focuses on various techniques for document classification, search and retrieval, clustering, and other advanced retrieval methods using python programming language.
 Each phase is described below along with the implemented techniques and evaluation metrics.
 This project is made through the course of Modern Information Retrieval of Dr. Mahdieh Soleymani Baghshah.

 ### Machine Learning Notebooks
 [Repository](https://github.com/rezasoumi/MachineLearningNotebooks)

 This repository contains the source codes and implementations (using python) of various machine learning algorithms completed during the Machine Learning course at Sharif University of Technology (Prof: Seyed Abolfazl Motahari).
 Each section represents a different topic or technique covered in the course, and the projects demonstrate practical applications of the algorithms.
-Linear Regression, Linear and Quadratic Discriminant Analysis, Logistic Regression, Naive Bayes, Lasso & Ridge Regression, Decision Tree and Ensemble Techniques, Polynomial Regression & Spline, SVM, PCS, K-Means, Neural Net, Semantic Analysis Project are all available in the GitHub page.
+Linear Regression, Linear and Quadratic Discriminant Analysis, Logistic Regression, Naive Bayes, Lasso & Ridge Regression, Decision Tree and Ensemble Techniques, Polynomial Regression & Spline, SVM, PCS, K-Means, Neural Net, Semantic Analysis Project are all available in the GitHub repo.

 ### Signals & Systems Project